thingsboard/thingsboard.github.io/_includes/docs/getting-started-guides/helloworld-pe.md

 Congratulations!
 You have added chart widget.
 Now you are able to send new telemetry reading and it will immediately appear in the chart.

 ### Step 3.5 Add alarm widget

+Alarms table widget displays alarms related to the specified entity in the certain time window.
+Alarm widget is configured by specifying an entity as the alarm source, and the corresponding alarm fields.

 {% include images-gallery.html imageCollection="step35" showListImageTitles="true" %}